OMX

 When invoked

-• During $deep-interview sessions when the user's goal is still being clarified
+During $deep-interview when the goal itself is ambiguousAutomatic

 Inputs